deeperunderstanding/scala-map-reduce/README.md

 In the implementation provided the shuffle phase is still implemented as a merge of results in a single thread (not the main thread), unlike the `Future` based approach though, which has to wait for all work to be finished before merging, the results can now be merged sequentially but asynchronous from the work process and more work can be done while merging is underway.
 This is done by the supervising Actor of the `MapReduceWorker`, the `MapReduceExecuter` which distributes the map- and reduce work to the workers and receives the results as messages for aggregation.

+> __Note__ :  Every `Actor` defines it's behavior by overriding a `receive` function, which returns a `PartialFunction` that describes what messages are reacted on and what happens for every type of message.
+The `Receive` type in `Actor` is defined as a `PartialFunction[Any, Unit]` which means that virtually 'everything' in Scala can be used as a message.
+Furthermore the `Actor` can change the currently used `PartialFunction` describing it's behaviour with the command `context.become`, which not only allows to treat an `Actor` as a flexible state-machine, but also to collect and aggregate data in an `Actor` without having to use a `var` or a mutable collection.
+See `MapReduceExecuter` as an example.

 Once all work is done the result is send to the original requester.
 Since message can only be send to an `ActorRef`, to access the result from an Actor system the so called 'ask pattern' is used, which sends a message to the `MapReduceExecuter` which causes it to execute the mapping, merging and reducing on the given map-reduce program on the provided data, and to respond with a message containing the result, without the sender having to be an `Actor`.
-The 'ask pattern' cause the result to be of a type of `Future` which can simply be returned from the engine and responsibility for handling the result given back to process executing the engine.
+The 'ask pattern' cause the result to be of a type of `Future` which can simply be returned from the engine and responsibility for handling the result is given back to process executing the engine.

 #### Comparison
 Runtime comparison of the engine implementations on the WordCount program over two datasets of different sizes (collected works of Shakespeare (~5MB) and collected works of Shakespeare * 5 (~25MB)) on the same environment